openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/CPU.md

 - ``bf16`` (Intel® x86-64)
 - ``f16`` (Arm®, experimental feature)

 The default floating-point precision of a CPU primitive is ``f32``.
-By default to support the ``f16`` OpenVINO IR the plugin internally converts all the ``f16`` values to ``f32`` and all the calculations are performed using the native precision of ``f32``.
+By default, to support the ``f16`` OpenVINO IR the plugin internally converts all the ``f16`` values to ``f32`` and all the calculations are performed using the native precision of ``f32``.
 On platforms that natively support ``float16`` calculations, the ``float16`` type is used if inference precision is explicitly set to ``f16`` (see the `Inference Precision Hint <#inference-precision-hint>`__).